Intelligenics/Angular-Core/Intelligenics.Application.Web/Intelligenics.Application.Framework/README.md

 ```

 Step 2.
 Now add the error service to your constructor and handle the error as neeeded.
-Please note if you do not unsubscribe from the event all errors will be handled by you directly everybody's errors will be cancelled.
-Make sure you understand the .
+Please note if you do not unsubscribe from the event all errors will be handled by your code directly and everybody's errors will be cancelled.
+Make sure you understand the implications of the this.

 ```
 constructor(private readonly errorService:ErrorService)